Huzaifaahmed01/Al-Nafi-Cipher-Scripts/Wifi-Grab/README.md

 ### Payloads
 Used to automatically download and run the script to the victims computer using a Bad USB.
- - Rubber Ducky
- - Cactus WHID
+ - Al Nafi Cipher USB